Skype interviews help us to save time and money. Job seekers and employers alike–both can benefit from this effective way of interviewing for a job.

-What is more, to be “green” is trendy, and to interview people online is definitely ecological (nobody travels to the interviews, no need to burn petrol).
+What’s more, to be “green” is trendy, and to interview people online is definitely ecological (nobody travels to the interviews, no need to burn petrol, no CO2 emissions).

 Can they hear you properly?
-If not, work with the position and volume of your microphone, until they can hear you clearly.
-And if they can not hear you at all, check your microphone settings and Skype settings (sometimes a firewall can block Skype from accessing your microphone, and you will need to manually allow the access–google for a simple solution to this problem).
+If they can not, work with the position and volume of your microphone, until they can hear you clearly and loud.
+And if they can not hear you at all, check your microphone settings and Skype settings (sometimes a firewall blocks Skype from accessing your microphone, and you will need to manually allow the access–google for a simple solution to this problem).

 - Do they see your face in the middle of the screen?
-If not, play a bit with the position of your web-camera, and with your distance from the screen.
+If they struggle to see you, play a bit with the position of your web-camera, and adjust your distance from the computer screen.
 Your face should be the main thing the interviewer sees while talking to you.

-- Do they see anything disturbing on their screen?
+- Do they see anything disturbing on the screen?
 Dirty socks lying on a floor?
 A messy bed?
 If your friend spots anything that takes their attention away, or anything that can present you in a bad light, you should remove it, and clean your room.
 Alternatively, if you do not have time to clean it or are lazy, you can walk away with your laptop and do your interview in a garden, cafeteria, park, or perhaps just in another room of your flat (but not in the bathroom :)).

 Dress for success

 Skype interview is not a midnight call with your boyfriend.
 Dress in the same way you would dress for a face to face interview.
 Do not underestimate the choice of your clothes.